 This endorsement will qualify you to teach P-12 online classes in Georgia.
 Learn from experts in online instruction to become a leader in this evolving format.

 After completing your coursework, you will apply through the Department of Workforce Education and Instructional Technology to the Professional Standards Commission for endorsement evaluation and approval.

 - Prepare to teach online P-12 classes

 Note that you must be certified to teach in Georgia before completing 12 credits of required courses, including a 3-credit online field teaching experience.

 Specific program requirements include:

 - Minimum grade point average of 3.0

-- Completion of at least one semester of online teaching experience in grades K-12 in your field and at certification grade level
+- Completion of at least one semester of online teaching experience in grades P-12 in your field and at certification grade level

-- Submission of a K-12 Online Teaching Endorsement Portfolio to the Department of Career and Information Studies at the University of Georgia for the evaluation of their competencies
+- Submission of a P-12 Online Teaching Endorsement Portfolio to the Department of Workforce Education and Instructional Technology at the University of Georgia for the evaluation of their competencies

 Our nationally recognized faculty will work with you to customize your degree program.

 Additional information and disclosures regarding state licensure for professional practice in this field can be found at the UGA Licensure Disclosure Portal .

 All applicants must complete the College’s internal endorsement application form in addition to any other applications required by the endorsement program or UGA Graduate School.